 Neither is particularly exciting—especially when you compare it to the idea at the core of your business.
 Yet to grow and scale, you’ll need capital.

-For external funding, financial projections help convince lenders and investors that your business will not only be profitable but also offer them a return on investment.
+For external funding, financial projections help convince lenders and investors that your business won't only be profitable but also offer them a return on investment.
 For internal purposes, accurate forecasting enables you to budget for your new business as well as benchmark your milestones.

 Comparing your actual financial statements to your projections is referred to as variance analysis.
 With this analysis, you’ll be able to see if your business is consistently falling short of your projections or surpassing them.